SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/08-EvaluatorMessageArg.md

 The last thing we need to make sure is that arguments are evaluated in the correct order.
 The evaluation order in Pharo goes as follows: before evaluating a message, the receiver and all arguments are evaluated.
 The receiver is evaluated before the arguments.
 Arguments are evaluated in left-to-right order.

-Testing the evaluation order in a black-box fashion as we were doing so far is rather challenging with our current evaluator.
-Indeed, our evaluator does not yet handle arithmetics, allocations nor other kind of primitive, so we are not able to easily count!
+Testing the evaluation order in a black-box fashion, as we have been doing so far, is rather challenging with our current evaluator.
+Indeed, our evaluator does not yet handle arithmetics, allocations, or other kinds of primitive, so we cannot easily count!
 A simple approach to test is to make a counter out of [Peano Axioms](https://en.wikipedia.org/wiki/Peano_axioms).
-The main idea is to implement numbers as nested sets, where the empty set is the zero, the set that contains the zero is one, the set that contains a one is a two, and so on.
+The main idea is to implement numbers as nested sets, where the empty set _(S())_ represents the number `0`, the set _(S(S())_ that contains the empty set (`0`) represents the number `1`, the set _(S(S(S())))_ that contains the number `1` represents the number `2`, and so on.
 The only support we need for this is to extend our literal support for dynamic array literals.
 The code illustrating the idea follows.

 ```
 CInterpretable >> initialize